RayBenefield/hermes/worklog.md

 # Work Log

+## #75

+Finished the work needed to actually decide the winner based on data in the database.
+Next is to save that winner to the database and inform all players, and then start a new round to trigger the cycle all over again.

 ## #74

 Added the winner domain logic necessary for when the last of the votes are in.